openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 In the following situations, data might not be available in edX Insights.

-* EdX changed the method used to track student enrollments on 3 Dec 2013.
+* EdX changed the method used to track learner enrollments on 3 Dec 2013.
   For courses created in Studio prior to 4 Dec 2013, edX Insights reports enrollment activity beginning with the enrollment count on 11 Nov 2013.